marcelo-alvarez/pr-calc/README.rst

 - Create initial linear density field (ics)
 - Generate reionization field from density field (delta2zreion)
-- Generate an all-sky map of 21-cm, tau_es, and dT_kSZ from density and reionization field (allskymap)
+- Generate a rectangular map of a portion of the sky of 21-cm, tau_es, and dT_kSZ from density and reionization field (flatskymap)
-- Generate a rectangular map of a portion of the sky for the same quantities in the flat sky approximation (flatskymap)
+- Calculate the angular power spectrum of the map

 In practice you will want to modify the runexample.sh script so that the $rundir is separate from the installation directory.